K1ngHandy/K1ngHandy/README.md

 # Welcome 💻

 My name is Steve Handy.
-This page was initialized at the start of my coding journey with Lambda School - now Bloom Institute of Technology.
-Repositories include learning through these schools, individual learning, and any websites & Apps I contribute to.
+Full Stack web developer with a solid foundation in Git, HTML, CSS, JavaScript, Python, React, Swift, Node.js, Material UI, and other modern UI frameworks.
+Currently advancing expertise on my coding journey with Computer Science at West Chester University and Full Stack Development at Bloom Institute of Technology.

 Visit my [LinkedIn](https://www.linkedin.com/in/k1nghandy) or [Indeed](https://profile.indeed.com/p/stephenh-uaweqfx) for hiring inquiries.